coder-dojo-ham/coder-dojo-worksheets/python/turtle-sessions/make-it-rain/turtle-make-it-rain.md

 t.penup()
 ```

+Save this in a file name like `rain.py` and run it.

 To draw a simple drop we can use a blue circle.
+Add this:

 <img src="raindrop-blue-circle.png" style="margin:0; padding: 0; float: right; margin-right: 5%; border: 0; box-shadow: none">